 Certified integrators offer 24/7 service and support for any installed system.
 FANUC adds to this the Service First promise that they will have parts available within 24 hours.
 Having an integrator also gives you the chance to troubleshoot to increase cycle times.
 Read about FANUC’s Service First program.

 In most case, it takes 2-3 months to setup a robot system from scratch.
 If you don’t have extra space in your facility, this could cause a long interruption of production and drive floor space cost you haven’t taken into consideration.
 Robot integrators setup the system completely in their facility, test and program to specifications, carefully pack, and ship the system to final location.
 This allows the final setup to be much quicker, with less production downtime.

-- Provide valuable training to operators and maintenance employees
+- Robot integrators provide valuable training to operators and maintenance employees